 1. adidas Copa Mundial

-Constructed from premium kangaroo leather, the Copa Mundial has received subtle little tweaks over the years, all designed to enhance comfort, stability and to ultimately keep up with the newer boots on the market.
+Constructed from premium kangaroo leather, the Copa Mundial has received subtle tweaks over the years, all designed to enhance comfort, stability and ultimately to keep up with the newer boots on the market.

-A synthetic lining, for example, has been added to improve support, coming alongside a sturdy, 12-stud outsole, reinforced heel and alterations to shaping.
+A synthetic lining has been added to improve support, alongside a sturdy 12-stud outsole, reinforced heel and alterations to shaping.